palacaze/gentoo-nanopi-r4s/readme.md

 Everything should now be ready.
 All the partitions can be unmounted, the SD card inserted into the device card slot and a serial cable plugged into the debug UART headers if you have one.
 Remember to cross the Rx and Tx cables on the UART adapter.

+I widened the small hole connected to the fixation screw hole inside the aluminium use to 5 mm and managed to wires connected to the debug UART headers.
+This lets me connect a serial console to it while keeping the case closed.

 Connect to the console using screen (as root or add yourself to the uucp group):

 ```sh